james-knott/osdpbase/README.md

 ## How to use
 - download latest version (Clone or Download Zip)
 - Install requirements_osdp.txt
-- Run osdpv3.py --init (Downloads template.yml file to get started)
+- python3 osdpv3.py --init (Downloads template.yml file to get started)
 - Edit the file osdp/template.yml and add your company name, project name, version of linux.
-- Run osdpv3.py --new (This downloads the vagrantfile for you from this repo)
+- python3 osdpv3.py --new (This downloads the vagrantfile for you from this repo)
-- Start osdp3.py --start company (company works well for me but can be any name or project) At the end it spits out port number.
+- python3 osdp3.py --start company (company works well for me but can be any name or project you put under project in yaml file) At the end it spits out port number.
 - Connect with your favorite ssh client or navigate to project/company/vagrant and do a vagrant ssh
 - When your done with the project or no longer want the vagrant environment just do osdpv3.py --destroy